 Hotwatch Platform Products - The Company's Hotwatch Platform Products, which revenue is not currently material to the Company's financial position, results of operations, or cash flows, are not currently year 2000 compliant.
-The Company has identified the aspects of these products that would require enhancements to become year 2000 compliant, and is in the process of determining with its customers whether it will perform such enhancements.
-Currently, the Company expects that revenue from its Hotwatch Platform Products, as currently deployed, will be minimal in 1999 and beyond.
-The Company expects that any year 2000 compliance project for these products, if initiated, will be completed in a timely manner and that all related costs will be borne by its customers of these products.
+All customer use of Hotwatch Platform Products is scheduled to be phased out before the end of 1999.
+The Company has identified the aspects of these products that would require enhancements to become Year 2000 compliant.
+If the Company identifies an opportunity for the sale or license of Hotwatch Platform Products in the future, the Company expects that any Year 2000 compliance project for these products, if initiated, will be completed in a timely manner and that all related costs will be borne by its future customer(s) of these products.